 Christmas break this year was much needed.
 I can not remember anything about it.
 Besides that I was not ready to go back to work in January.
 Not the feeling of I am tired I want to spend more time without work.
 No I literally had no energy to get up and drive there.
 I had to though.
 I managed.
 That is the person I am.
 I was.
 We had a big roadshow coming up – 30 stops all over Germany.
 We needed to go location scouting.
 The first week back a one week road trip.
 After that I was sick for two weeks.
 End of January I was back in the office.
 Overwhelmed with tasks and responsibility.
 Often sitting in front of my computer not knowing where to start.
 Some days I was not able to write a single email.
 Knowing it’s all piling up.

-The weekend of my dads birthday was the final nail in the coffin.
+The weekend of my dad’s birthday was the final nail in the coffin.
 I called my mom crying that I don’t know when to bake a cake for dad.
-I ended getting up night to do it.
+I ended getting up at night to do it.
 My mom said I should only show up to the party and not help anything beforehand.
 I did that.
 That party was the weirdest thing I ever did.
 I talked.
 I smiled.
 I was (pretending) to be happy while at the same time I was breaking inside, just wanting to be home.
 Of course I had a migraine.

 The next day, a Sunday the migraine was the worst I have ever had it.
 By that time I had it for weeks – only a few days break.
 I was dreading going to work.
 I was lying upside down on the couch feet at the back, head on the bottom while poking my eye socket with a fork to get to the pain.
 Mr. ♡ silently watching.
 Asking if we should get to the hospital.
 I tried to breath through it.
 Two hours later I was ready to get help.
 My mom was already waiting downstairs for some time to drive us.
 Did I mention I have the best husband?

 On Monday I went to my doctor who wrote me a sick note.
 Also emphasizing I need to see a neurologist.
 I had Mr. ♡ call my work because I knew otherwise I would agree to checking mails and doing things.
 I agreed to an 1 hour call for all open questions.
 After that the husband took my phone, put me on the couch and did not allow me to do much else but read.
-I was too tired to that.
+I was too tired to even that.
 I was a breathing thing with no emotion.

 After two weeks I dreaded going to the doctor not knowing what to say to get an extension of staying at home.
 There was nothing really wrong with me.
 I didn’t bleed, all bones intact I had no pain.
 The husband came along and also into the docs office.
 My neurologist asked me if anything was wrong.
 My answer: “No, all is fine.”
 The husband then said that nothing was fine.
 I started crying.
 After that the only thing I remember from the appointment was that she told me to find a therapist.

-Mourning myself
+Mourning Myself

 Eventually I did get back to work after four weeks.
 I switched my job a few month later.
 I started going to therapy.